-Select the mode in which this Router will function.
-If this Router is hosting your network's connection to the Internet, select Gateway.
-If another Router exists on your network, select Router.
+NAT.
+If this Router is hosting your network's connection to the Internet, select Enable.
+If another Router exists on your network, select Disable.
 When Router is chosen, Dynamic Routing will be enabled.

-Dynamic Routing
+Dynamic Routing (RIP).
 This feature enables the Router to automatically adjust to physical changes in the network's layout and exchange routing tables with the other router(s).
 The Router determines the network packets' route based on the fewest number of hops between the source and the destination.
+When setting this up, remember that the settings on the receiving and transmitting side must be the same.